Msmastr74/Bogobot/DOCS.md

 - `/manage loglevel [level]`: Shows the current runtime log levels when `level` is omitted, or temporarily sets the Bogobot logger to `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`, or `FATAL`.
 The root logger is capped at `INFO` minimum to avoid dependency debug noise.
 - `/manage telemetry [commands]`: Shows recent command activity, optionally filtered by command names.
 - `/manage video_archive start|stop|restart|status`: Starts, stops, restarts, or inspects visual stream archive recording.
 Video archive files are daily appendable MPEG-TS files in `archive.video.dir`.
+- `/modlog`: Shows an ephemeral Components v2 modlog browser for the current server.
+Pages are cursor-based by event snowflake, newest first.
+The filter button opens an ephemeral draft editor; event-type filters cycle between On, Grouped, and Off, message delete/edit gateway events are Grouped by default, and actor/target/limit filters apply only when the shared Apply button is pressed.
+Reset returns the draft to the default filters.
+- `/modlog` details: Each listed entry opens a per-event detail view.
+Related audit/gateway events are computed dynamically at query time and grouped into one list item.
+Message content previews, reconstructed message views, and raw payload views require `modlog.view_sensitive`; undo buttons require `modlog.undo` and are disabled when the viewer lacks that capability or when no undo is possible.
 - `/archive view [value]`: Shows archived monitor values with a public paginated view.
 - `/archive retrieve time`: Extracts a visual archive frame card for the target timestamp, with four archive frames before and after when available. `time` accepts epoch seconds, epoch milliseconds, `<t:...>`, or `<t:...:*>`.
 - `/archive scan image [end] [start] [window]`: Searches the visual archive for an attached image crop and returns the matching epoch/Discord timestamp plus the matched frame. `start` and `end` accept only absolute values: `now`, epoch seconds, epoch milliseconds, `<t:...>`, or `<t:...:*>`. `window` is a relative duration such as `30s`, `15min`, `12h`, or `1day`; scans are capped at 24 hours.
 Only one scan may run at a time, and scans have a 30-second cooldown after finishing.